Khan/engblog/README.rst

-KA Engineering Blog
+Khan Academy Engineering Blog
 ===================

 .. image:: https://travis-ci.org/Khan/engblog.svg?branch=master
 	:target: https://travis-ci.org/Khan/engblog
 	:alt: Travis build status

-This repo houses the code used to build the `KA Engineering Blog <http://engineering.khanacademy.org>`_.
+This repo houses the code used to build the `Khan Academy Engineering Blog <http://engineering.khanacademy.org>`_.

 The instructions in this README are geared towards the general public.
 If you're a KA employee who wants to make a blog post, `this forge page <https://sites.google.com/a/khanacademy.org/forge/for-khan-employees/ka-engineering-blog>`_ should be your best starting point.

 Who can contribute?
 -------------------

 Anyone can contribute patches (`we're open source <https://github.com/Khan/engblog/blob/master/LICENSE.rst>`_) but posting to the blog is generally restricted to Khan Academy employees.

 Building locally
 ----------------